rdswyc/DataStructures/BinaryTree/README.md

 ### Contains

 Checks if a given `TKey` exists within the `Tree` nodes.
-This is a `O(log n)` operation, since the tree is balanced and not all nodes need to be searched.
+This is a `O(log n)` operation, since not all nodes need to be searched.

 ```
 bool Contains(Tree tree, TKey key);